Food Rocks

 USDA MyPlate, 2011

 Since 2011, the USDA has promoted MyPlate instead of any sort of pyramid.
-Epcot will probably never have a nutrition show based on MyPlate.
+EPCOT will probably never have a music revue based on the nutrition guidance of MyPlate.

 Click here to post comments at MiceChat about this article.